EFSC Board of Trustees

 Chair

-Howse currently serves on the Eastern Florida State College District Board of Trustees and the St. Johns River Water Management District.
+Howse currently serves on the Eastern Florida State College Board of Trustees and the St. Johns River Water Management District.
 He is a former Board Member of the East Central Florida Regional Planning Council, former Board Member of the Kissimmee/Osceola County Chamber of Commerce, and former Assistant Director of Public Works for the City of Altamonte Springs.

-Howse was first appointed by Governor Charlie Crist and later twice reappointed by Governor Rick Scott to the Florida Transportation Commission, which helps guide the state’s transportation policy, and he currently serves on the panel.
-Governor Scott also appointed him to the Governing Board of the St. Johns River Water Management District.
-In addition, Governor Scott appointed Howse to the Eastern Florida State College Board of Trustees for a term that began July 15, 2015.
-He was reappointed for another four-year term in January 2021 by Governor Ron DeSantis.
-Howse served as Vice Chair of the Eastern Florida State College Board of Trustees from the 2017–18 academic year until being elected Board Chair in August 2022, and he was re-elected to that role in August 2024.
+Howse was first appointed by Gov. Charlie Crist and later twice reappointed by Gov. Rick Scott to the Florida Transportation Commission, on which he also currently serves.
+Gov. Scott appointed Howse to the EFSC Board of Trustees for a term that began July 15, 2015.
+He was reappointed for another four-year term in 2025 by Gov. Ron DeSantis.

 Dr. Edgar Figueroa